 The United States will continue its longstanding commitment to development assistance, of which population programs are a part.
-We recognize the importance of providing our assistance within the cultural, economic and political context of the countries we are assisting, and in keeping with our own values.
+We recognize the importance of providing our assistance within the cultural, economic and political context of the countries we are assisting.

 Health and Humanitarian Concerns